MohanVarma1965/CrapJack/README.md

 Once the user clicks on the reveal button the dealer’s score will also be shown and based on the rules the winner will be displayed.
-In the below case the winner is user; which will be shown will cool animations.
+In the below case the winner is user; which will be shown with cool animations.
 ![alt text](src/images/won.png)

 In the below case the winner is the dealer.
-If the user is busted it will be shown and all the cases were covered.
+All the other cases will be displayed.
 ![alt text](src/images/busted.png)